 The standardised death rate from intentional self-harm in Lithuania (22.9 deaths per 100 000 inhabitants) was the highest in the EU, however, it was the lowest rate reported in Lithuania since the start of the data collection in 2011.
 Slovenia also reported a comparatively high standardised death rate from suicide with 18.2 deaths per 100 000 inhabitants.

 Source data for tables and graphs

-Statistics on causes of death, which are among the oldest medical statistics available, provide information on developments over time and differences in causes of death between EU Member States.
+Statistics on causes of death are among the oldest medical statistics available.
+They provide information on developments over time and differences in causes of death between countries.
 These statistics play a key role in the general information system relating to the state of health in the EU.
-They may be used to determine which preventive and medical-curative measures or which investments in research might increase the life expectancy of the population.
+They may be used to determine which preventive and medical-curative measures or which investment in research might increase the life expectancy of the population.